Johnny Depp And Amber Heard: A Timeline Of Their Professional And Personal Relationship

-Thumb through any given tabloid magazine in the grocery store checkout lane or watch any of the countless celebrity news shows and it won’t take long to come across an article or segment on the never-ending legal and personal battles between Johnny Depp and Amber Heard.
-But with everything that is going on between the two former co-stars and couple, it’s hard to lose track of how it all started in the first place.
+In April 2022, the ongoing legal dispute between Johnny Depp and Amber Heard finally went to trial, years after the former Pirates of the Caribbean actor and his The Rum Diary co-star first filed massive defamation suits against one another.
+But with this whole saga having been going on for a considerable amount of time at this point, it is admittedly fairly easy to get lost in it all and forget how we got here or how it started entirely.

-From meeting on the set of a movie over 10 years ago to the current defamation suit and everything in between, here’s a rundown of how Johnny Depp and Amber Heard got here.
+That being said, we have put together a rather comprehensive breakdown of the former couple’s story from the time they first met to the potentially final time they will meet in a courtroom.

-Johnny Depp And Amber Heard Met On The Set Of The Rum Diary in 2009
+Johnny Depp And Amber Heard Meet On The Set Of The Rum Diary in 2009

-Before the orders of protection, before the divorce, and even before the marriage, Johnny Depp and Amber Heard first knew each other as co-stars on the set of a film back in 2009.
+Before the orders of protection, before the divorce, and even before the marriage, Johnny Depp and Amber Heard first met each other as co-stars on the set of a film back in 2009.
 According to Entertainment Tonight, Depp and Heard first met while filming The Rum Diary in October 2009 where they were cast as each other’s love interests in the film adaptation of the Hunter S. Thompson novel.

 In the film, Depp portrays Paul Kemp, an author turned newspaper reporter in San Juan, Puerto Rico.
 While in Puerto Rico, Kemp meets and falls for Chenault (Heard), and the two begin a torrid love affair behind the back of Chenault’s fiance, Hal Sanderson (Aaron Eckhart).
 The film was a flop at the box office and didn’t fare much better with critics, but it did serve as the beginning of a love affair that is far more interesting than anything found in the movie.